evanleck/sinatra-boilerplate/README.md

   * holy crap that's nice!!
   * there's a Rake task that pre-compiles your assets so nginx (or Apache or whatever) can serve them up _super_ fast too!
 * **core extensions**
-  * extended Hash class with some useful methods for the web
+  * some nice stuff I stole from Rails
 * **Sinatra extensions**
   * a better `erb` method so you don't have to do crap like `erb :"folder/file"` anymore